NOAA-GSL/mpas_app/README.md

 ## Generate the Experiment

-Prior to generating and running the experiment, you must run the command `source load_wflow_modules.sh <platform>` from the `mpas_app` directory.
+Prior to generating and running the experiment, you must run the command `source load_wflow_modules.sh jet` from the `mpas_app/` directory.

-When you have a completed user config yaml, you can run the experiment_gen python script to generate the MPAS experiment:
+When you have a completed user config yaml, you can run the experiment_gen python script from the `ush/` directory to generate the MPAS experiment:

-`python experiment_gen.py [optional.yaml] <user_config.yaml>`
+`python experiment_gen.py workflows/conus.jet.yaml [optional.yaml] <user_config.yaml>`

 Any number of config YAMLs are accepted on the command line where the later the configuration setting is in the list, the higher priority it will have.
 In other words, the same setting altered in `optional.yaml` will be overwritten by the value in `user_config.yaml`.